 What causes tennis elbow?

 The medical term for tennis elbow is “lateral epicondylitis” because the condition was previously thought to be caused from inflammation of the lateral epicondyle.
-As you may have noticed, in medical terms, itis means “inflammation.”
-However, researchers have shown that the condition isn’t actually due to inflammation, as the name would imply, but rather due to musculotendinous degeneration.
-The extensor carpi ulnaris brevis (ECRB) tendon on the outside of the elbow weakens and microscopic degeneration of the tissue fibers occurs.
+As you may have noticed, in medical terms, “itis” means “inflammation.”
+However, researchers have shown that the condition isn’t actually due to inflammation, as the name would imply, but rather due to “wear and tear” within the tendon.
+The extensor carpi radialis brevis (ECRB) tendon on the outside of the elbow weakens and microscopic degeneration of the tissue fibers occurs.
 As in most injuries, the body attempts to repair itself.
 However, if the tendon is unable to adequately heal before it is exacerbated again, tennis elbow pain can develop.

 So, as it turns out, the terms “tennis elbow” and “lateral epicondylitis” are both inaccurate.
 But since they have been used so frequently for years, they are still in our medical vocabulary today.